matrix-org/matrix-spec-proposals/proposals/2290-separate-threepid-bind-hs.md

 Additionally, the [POST
 /account/3pid](https://matrix.org/docs/spec/client_server/unstable#post-matrix-client-r0-account-3pid)
 endpoint is deprecated as the two new endpoints replace its functionality.
-The `bind` parameter will also be removed, with the endpoint functioning as if `bind` was `false`.
+The `bind` parameter is to be removed, with the endpoint functioning as if `bind` was `false`.
 Allowing an endpoint to add a threepid to both the identity server and homeserver at the same time requires one to trust the other, which is the exact behaviour we're trying to eliminate.
 Doing this